My passion is to ensure clients have the correct structure for their businesses, and have their succession planning in place sooner rather than later.

 Shannon is passionate about the New Zealand primary sector.

 With extensive experience in the dairy, sheep & beef and horticulture sectors, Shannon has held a number of senior management and accounting roles including being 2IC at a NZ Agribusiness with global reach.
-As a Chartered Member of the Institute of Directors, Shannon also holds directorship roles alongside being a partner and manager of Rural Accountants Limited Partnership and being awarded a 2020 Nuffied Scholar.
+As a Chartered Member of the Institute of Directors, Shannon also holds directorship roles alongside being a partner and manager of Rural Accountants Limited Partnership.

 Growing up on a sheep & beef farm in Southern Hawkes Bay, Shannon's farming background has continued to guide her career from the moment she left school.
 Her accounting career started straight out of school in a farm accountancy practice.
 She then gained her BBS majoring in Accounting and Management at Massey University, and holds a Post Graduate Diploma in Agri Commerce.